TheresaLui/SelfHelpContent_v2/articles/microsoft.compute.cantrdp.noboot/booterror-hyperv-1.md

 ## **Recommended Steps**

-1. Proceed with a redeploy which will move the VM to another host
+1. Proceed with a redeploy, which will move the VM to another host
-2. If that is does not resolve the problem, then recreate the VM so it is allocated in a different cluster all together
+2. If that does not resolve the problem, recreate the VM so it is allocated in a different cluster all together